wazo-platform/wazo-doc/source/system/wazo-auth/wazo-auth.rst

 Alice could also have specified an expiration time on her POST request.
 The expiration value is the number of seconds before the token expires.

-After retrieving her token, Alice can query other services that use xivo-auth and send her token to those service.
+After retrieving her token, Alice can query other services that use wazo-auth and send her token to those service.
 Those services can then use this token on Alice's behalf to access her personal storage.